lokal-profil/interoperable-specifications/docs/ap.md

     ]
 ```

-The reason we se the `sh:severity` to `sh:Info` is that if we try validate a data graph against this SHACL expression we do not always expect to have the entire terminology loaded with `rdf:type` and `skos:member` triples for all concepts in the collection.
+The reason we set the `sh:severity` to `sh:Info` is that if we try validate a data graph against this SHACL expression we do not always expect to have the entire terminology loaded with `rdf:type` and `skos:member` triples for all concepts in the collection.
 The expression with `rdf:type` and `skos:member` (1 & 2 above) is provided to allow us to both detect that this is in fact a concept collection when we render the specification and a more correct way to search for the intended concepts.

 ## Anti patterns